Alphabetical Plant Listing

 Blue Leek, Elephant Garlic, Great-Headed Garlic, Kurrat, Pearl Onion, Vine Leek, Wild Leek, Allium halleri

 Allium ampeloprasum (Wild Leek) is a robust herbaceous biennial that has been cultivated for centuries.
 Grown for its long blanched or unblanched stems, it forms a thick, fleshy cylinder of bundled leaf sheaths that are generally blanched by pushing soil around them.
 Rather than producing a bulb, a swollen tubular leaf sheath is enclosed by flat, stiffly erect, blue-green to yellow-green leaves arranged in a fan-like manner.
-Spherical umbels of small, tightly packed, pale purple flowers, up to 500 (!), appear in summer atop tall sturdy stems.
+Spherical umbels of small, tightly packed, pale purple flowers, up to 500 (!), appear atop tall sturdy stems in summer.
 The taste of leeks is milder than those of onion and garlic.
 Attractive in appearance with their silvery-white base and green fan-shaped leaves, leek plants can make decorative backdrops in the garden.

 • Allium ampeloprasum has been divided into five cultivated vegetables, namely leek, elephant garlic, pearl onion, kurrat, and Persian leek.